bigmarcolino/azureus/README.md

 # azureus
-A simple arcade game for Firefox OS
+A simple arcade game for Firefox OS.
 License: BSD

+## Description
-Description: The ferret is one of the predators of Dendrobates azureus, so kill as much as possible.
+The ferret is one of the predators of Dendrobates azureus, so kill as much as possible.
 Do not kill the other frogs.